Mental Health Outpatient and Intensive Outpatient Program

 Mental Health Intensive Outpatient

-Mental Health Intensive Outpatient (IOP) offers individuals the opportunity to receive intensive treatment without the restrictions of a locked, inpatient psychiatric unit.
+Mental Health Intensive Outpatient (IOP), provided at our New Kensington location, offers individuals the opportunity to receive intensive treatment without the restrictions of a locked, inpatient psychiatric unit.
 By attending the program during the day, individuals are able to remain in their home, in the community, and to maintain their independence.

 IOP is driven by the values of respecting rights, dignity, and diversity of every individual.
 We believe in the capacity of each individual to achieve their greatest level of functioning in directing his/her own life.